timnyborg/redpot-unchained/docs/gotchas.md

 ## Migrations and test databases are awkward with unmanaged (legacy) tables
 This is an interesting can of worms.
 Django doesn't want to create migrations for unmanaged tables, but those migrations are useful for creating dev or test databases for automated unit tests, and for deploying database changes on live.
-We may just do manual migrations on live for core tables, and automated migrations for django-controlled tables
+We may just do manual migrations on live for core tables (using `sqlmigrate`), and automated migrations for django-controlled tables, or eventually treat everything as 'managed', with a separate (elevated) db user and `DATABASES` entry for running migrations.

-## Auth tablenames conflict with web2py tables	(auth_permission, auth_group)
-Simultaneous support could be tricky, but web2py allows us to use different table names, so we could migrate them to non-conflicting names.
+## Clipboard access
+The browser clipboard API is not accessible unless accessing the page over https or localhost.
+If testing clipboard features using a development server, you may need to whitelist your server.

+In Chrome:
+* Go to `chrome://flags`
+* Enable `Insecure origins treated as secure`
+* Add your dev site path to the origin list, including scheme and port, e.g. `http://deltamap:8080`